pocharis/fraud_analysis/README.md

 ## Project Overview

-This project aims to develop a machine learning model to detect fraudulent transactions for a Integra's credit card system.
+This project aims to develop a machine learning model to detect fraudulent transactions for Integra's credit card system.
 The goal is to identify transactions that are likely to be fraudulent so that a team of fraud analysts can review them.
 The model will help in prioritizing the transactions for review, thereby maximizing the amount of fraud value that can be prevented.

 ## Problem Statement

-A bank is facing a growing fraud problem where its customers' cards are being defrauded, causing customer dissatisfaction.
+Integra is facing a growing fraud problem where its customers' cards are being defrauded, causing customer dissatisfaction.
 Integra plans to introduce better transactional monitoring to identify and prevent fraudulent transactions.
 A small team of fraud analysts will review up to 400 transactions per month flagged by the model.
 The primary objective is to build a model that predicts the likelihood of a transaction being fraudulent based on historical data.

 ## Data

-The bank has provided 1 year of historical transactional data along with fraud flags.
+Integra has provided 1 year of historical transactional data along with fraud flags.
 Additionally, a brief data dictionary describing some general payment terms is provided.

 ### Data Files